Simple Mail Transfer Protocol (SMTP)

 Final Delivery

-- The recipient’s mail server (e.g., IMAP/POP3) stores the email in the user’s inbox for retrieval.
+- The recipient’s mail server (using IMAP or POP3) stores the email in the user’s inbox for retrieval.

-Note: SMTP only handles sending emails.
-Retrieval requires protocols like IMAP or POP3.
+Note: SMTP is unidirectional—it only sends emails.
+Retrieval requires separate protocols like IMAP (for syncing) or POP3 (for downloading).

 Security Considerations